Which song did The Verve's Bitter Sweet Symphony sample?

 Bitter Sweet Symphony was the first track to come from The Verve's third studio album, Urban Hymns.

-Released in June 1997 and accompanied by an iconic video, the Richard Ashcroft-penned track was a world-weary tribute to the healing power of music.
+Released on 16 June 1997 and accompanied by an iconic video, the Richard Ashcroft-penned track was a world-weary tribute to the healing power of music.

 Watch its unforgettable promo above, which sees the frontman walking down a busy London street oblivious to those around him.

 The video became so famous that Fat Les spoofed the idea in their promo for Vindaloo and even our very own Chris Moyles parodied the clip when he launched his show on Radio X in 2015.

 The track's opening lines see Ashcroft proclaim: "Cause it's a bittersweet symphony this life / Trying to make ends meet, you're a slave to the money then you die."